 For machines protected by Azure Site Recovery, ensure that machines in a secondary site are within scope of Azure Policy assignments for the same definitions using the same parameter values as machines in the primary site.

 Guest configuration stores/processes customer data.
 By default, customer data is replicated to the paired region.
-For single resident region all customer data is stored and processed in the region.
+For the regions: Singapore, Brazil South, and East Asia all customer data is stored and processed in the region.